headleyra/mc/README.md

 **ModifyChain.
 Code like Lego(tm)**

-A *ModifyChain* 'script' specifies a 'chain' of 'modifiers' (functions) that, one by one, transform a 'buffer', eventually producing a result.
+A *ModifyChain Script* specifies a 'chain' of 'modifiers' (functions) that, one by one, transform a 'buffer', eventually producing a result.

 ## Modifiers